CelestialCartographers/Ahorn/README.md

 No. If something is not visible in Ahorn, it is still there in data and will be saved along with it.
 However, Maple is currently still unable to save 100% of the original maps back, only about 99%.
 As always, make backups.

+**How to I make room transitions?**

+A player is able to move from one room to another if the rooms are directly adjacent and there is at least one spawn point (Player entity) in each room.

 **So, I made a map.
 What now?
 How do I load it?**

 While you can load maps without, it is _highly_ recommended to install [Everest](https://github.com/EverestAPI/Everest).
 Once Everest is installed, place your map binary in `ModContent/Maps/` in your Celeste installtion directory.
 It should now be accessible from inside the game.